kdan-mobile-software-ltd/error_response/README.md

 gem 'error_response'
 ```

-And them install the gem
+And then install the gem.

 ```bash
 $ bundle install